- Search online

 - Nearby schools, parks, hospitals and restaurants

-Before starting the search, it’s good to have a general idea of what type of property you are looking for, what you can afford, how many rooms you need and the desired location.
-To ensure you see only relevant listings, you can refine the search results for villas and apartments for rent in Dubai based on variables such as budget, property type, location, and number of bedrooms and bathrooms.
+It’s good to have a general idea of what type of property you are looking for, what you can afford, how many rooms you need and the desired location before starting the search.
+You can refine the search results for villas and apartments for rent in Dubai based on variables such as budget, property type, location, number of bedrooms and bathrooms to make sure you see only relevant listings.

-Confused about how to rent an apartment in Dubai?
-You can take your pick from cosy studios to spacious 3-bed units, with some residential areas offering larger 4 and 5-bedroom flats.
-As for the villas for rent in Dubai, you can find a variety of units, starting from smaller 2-bedroom houses to palatial homes with over 11 bedrooms!
+If you are renting an apartment in Dubai, you can take your pick from units ranging from cosy studios to spacious 3-bed units, with some residential areas offering larger 4 and 5-bedroom flats.
+As for the villas for rent in Dubai, you can find a variety of units starting from smaller 2-bedroom houses to palatial homes which come with over 11 bedrooms!

 You can review active listings on the website and shortlist properties based on your specific criteria.
-Select the most appealing choices based on pictures, annual rent, amenities and location.
-Contact the contact person (usually an agent or the landlord) and set up a visit to see your potential new home.
-You can even save the searches and come back to them later.
-This is especially handy, as you might want to look at a few properties before contacting the agent.
+Select the ones that seem most appealing to you based on pictures, annual rent, amenities and location.
+Get in touch with the contact person (usually an agent or the landlord) and set up a visit to see your potential new home.
+You can even save the searches and come back to it later.
+This is especially a handy tool, as you might want to look at a few properties before getting in touch with the agent.

 It is also important to confirm the agency commission for renting a property.
-Typically, agencies charge between 2% to 5% of the annual rent.
+Typically agencies charge anywhere between 2% to 5% of the annual rent.
 However, its always better to have clarity before you commit to an agreement.

 VISIT THE PROPERTY

 Once you set a date for an on-site visit with the agent, head out to the area and keep a list of questions to ask them.
 Try to reach a little early and spend some time scanning the neighbourhood.
-Examine the property as thoroughly as you want and arrange a second visit at a different time to better understand what it would be like to live there.
+Examine the property as thoroughly as you want and arrange a second visit at a different time to get a better idea of what it would be like to live there.

-Before you sign the rental agreement, tick all the boxes of important things for you.
-These should also include hidden costs of renting in Dubai, like agency fees.
+Before you sign the rental agreement, just tick all the boxes of things that are important for you.

 For the unit: